MaxOrtGit/Uncrop-Scripts/README.md

 4. go to fusion in the menu bar then Fusion Settings
 5. click path map then open up the Macros folder and add Fade.settings (In Uncrop-Scripts Macro folder).
 6. open the Scripts folder and add the comp folder
-7. download python https://www.python.org/downloads/ AT THE BOTTOM SELECT "Add Python to PATH" click install. after that click the extend enviormental variable length button if there
+7. download python https://www.python.org/downloads/ AT THE BOTTOM SELECT "Add Python to PATH" click install. after that click the extend environment variable length button if there
 8. reset computer
 9. open a command prompt as administrator
 10. run the following commands